-There is specific guidance on dealing with flashes and floaters: http://guidance.college-optometrists.org/guidance-contents/knowledge-skills-and-performance-domain/examining-patients-who-present-with-flashes-and-floaters/ and on measuring intra-ocular pressure in relation to NICE guidance on glaucoma: http://www.college-optometrists.org/en/utilities/document-summary.cfm/docid/B7251E0C-2436-455A-B15F1E43B6594206 ensure that they understand and comply with the GOC rules.
+There is specific guidance on dealing with flashes and floaters: http://guidance.college-optometrists.org/guidance-contents/knowledge-skills-and-performance-domain/examining-patients-who-present-with-flashes-and-floaters/

 There should be information at every practice to ensure that locums and other staff are aware of local contact details and procedures for referral of patients with ocular conditions requiring emergency care.
 This should be in a fixed and accessible location.